 From parents, one of the biggest complaints was that video games were turning their kids into "zombies" -- given the opportunity, kids would sit inside and play a console game all day.
 If they were told to go outside, they would continue playing games on their mobile device.

 how can we design a pervasive game that encourages time away from the screen?

 Glitch: A mobile game that literally goes viral.

 Like many good games, it stars with an engrossing story: Imagine a universe in which a universal source code has been discovered -- and cracked.
 The source code is now slowly corrupting, and code has taken a life of its own in the form of Glitches.
-You have created a special Decoder that allows you to find these Glitches out in the real world.
+You have been given a special Decoder that allows you to find these Glitches out in the real world.
 Pass through an area with a Glitch and your decoder will be infected by it.
-View and battle the Glitch using your iPhone and try to capture its' source code.
-It's up to you to discover how to fix it the universal souce code, or use the glitches to your own advantage.
+View and battle the Glitch using your iPhone and try to capture its source code.
+It's up to you to discover how to fix it the universal source code, or use the glitches to your own advantage.

-Once players have caught Glitches in the real world, they can bring them into the app to customize their Glitch codes.
-Players may then access the Universal Network to view all of the current Corrupted Nodes, battling from the outside in until the path to 'Mother Brain', the source of the corruption, is clear.
+- The Universal Network is where you encounter other players.
+Clear 'Corrupted Nodes' on the map by battling from the outside in, until you reach 'Mother Brain', an ongoing live battle with the source of the corruption.
 Thousands of players participate in the battle to decode the 'Mother Brain', and participating players earn valuable code snippets used for upgrading their Glitch for the next corruption event.